cloudfoundry/java-buildpack/README.md

 1. Use this build pack to deploy app
-2. Add a user provided new relic service: cf cups newrelic -p '{"licenseKey":"Pass the valid key"}'
+2. Add a user provided new relic service: cf cups newrelic-shop -p '{"licenseKey":"Pass the valid key"}'
 3. create a proxy, add proxy.txt(can be found in root of this repo) cf create-service proxy default proxy-shop nimbus2 set-schema proxy-shop /Users/rra08/proxy.txt
-4. Bind the service to your app, preferably through editing your manifest.yml in your application
+4. Bind both services (newrelic-shop and proxy-shop) to your app, preferably through editing your manifest.yml in your application
 5. Login to https://rpm.newrelic.com and look for your apps monitoring
 ```